 Given that our current high-speed ferries use gasoil, a relatively expensive type of fuel, and only provide limited onboard shopping and dining facilities, they were not profitable at the segment result level in the financial year ended August 31, 2005.
 As a result, one of four high-speed ferries, Tallink Autoexpress, was sold in April 2006 (for additional information please see stock exchange release on Tallinn Stock Exchange on 06.04.2006 titled "TAL: Sale of Tallink Autoexpress").
 All of our profits from vessel operations on the Helsinki-Tallinn route for the financial year ended August 31, 2005 were derived from our cruise ferry and cargo operations.
 Revenue generated by our four high-speed ferries only accounted for approximately 19 per cent of our total vessel revenue on that route.
 At the same time, our cruise ferries have demonstrated increased profitability and cost efficiency at operating profit level through lower costs and increased spend per passenger.
-Romantika, Meloodia I and Kapella accounted for 81 per cent of our total vessel revenue and all of our operating profits from vessel operations on the Helsinki-Tallinn route in the financial year ended August 31, 2005 will improve the operating margin of our high-speed ferries ordered in August 2005 will improve the operating margin of our high-speed ferry operations.
+Romantika, Meloodia I and Kapella accounted for 81 per cent of our total vessel revenue and all of our operating profits from vessel operations on the Helsinki-Tallinn route in the financial year ended August 31, 2005.
+We expect that the planned introduction of our new high-speed ro-pax ferries ordered in August 2005 will improve the operating margin of our high-speed ferry operations.